billsix/cprogrammingbook/doc/09-Libraries.rst

 The expression s_tr.c must be capable of evaluation as an address constant (see :ref:`structs`).
-If the member whose offset you want is a bitfield, then you're out of luck;
+If the member whose offset you want is a bit-field, then you're out of luck;
-offsetof has undefined behaviour in that case.
+offsetof has undefined behavior in that case.

 Note carefully the
 way that a size_t has to be cast to the